-The Hired Man
+The Hired Man, a novel

 Beyond the boundaries of the town an old house which has lain empty for years is showing signs of life.
 One of the windows, glass darkened with dirt, today stands open and the lively chatter of English voices carries across the fallow fields.
 Laura and her teenage children have arrived.

 A short distance away lies the hut of Duro Kolak who lives alone with his two hunting dogs.
 As he helps Laura with repairs to the old house they uncover a mosaic beneath the ruined plaster and, in the rising heat of summer Grace, Laura's daughter, painstakingly restores it.
 But Gost is not all it seems; conflicts long past still suppurate beneath the scars.

 The Hired Man was picked as one of the best books of 2013 by NPR, The Boston Globe, The San Francisco Chronicle, The Independent, The Evening Standard, The Australian and the NZ Listener.
 It was a Barnes & Noble 2013 Critics Choice and nominated for the 2014 IMPAC Award.

 Reviews and Praise for The Hired Man

 "There are few contemporary writers who bear better witness to history's nightmarishness—its surreal violence and its ability to trap us in cycles of brutality—than novelist Aminatta Forna."
 Anthony Domestico for The San Francisco Chronicle